mechanator/ArQmA-GUI-wallet-guide/arqma-GUI-guide.md

 ![Welcome](media/wizard_0-welcome.png)

-Extract the package and click on `monero-wallet-gui`.
+Extract the package and click on `ArQmA-wallet-gui`.

-Welcome to Monero GUI Wallet.
+Welcome to ArQmA GUI Wallet.

 (1) **Language:** Click here to see a list of available languages.\
 (2) **Continue:** If you are satisfied with the current language,